trigger-corp/Forge-Documentation/source/android/getting-started.rst

 Ok, perhaps that wasn't all too impressive - let's add some dynamic functionality next.

-.. note:: logging currently doesn't work with the iOS emulator.
-We are fixing this as a high priority.

 * Remove the “Hello Android!” text from the body of ``index.html``
 * Create a file called ``content.js`` and add the following code::